SBF’s Side of the Story

 Following the collapse of FTX, characteristics of SBF that are associated with autism, ADHD, and depression have often been misinterpreted.

 A prosecutor, for example, told the jury that during SBF’s testimony, “He had to be asked and reasked.
 He looked away.
-He lied about big things, and he lied about little things.”
+He lied about big things, and he lied about little things” (trial transcript).
 The judge echoed this sentiment when handing down his sentence: SBF “was evasive, hair splitting, trying to get the prosecutors to rephrase questions for him.
 I’ve been doing this job for close for 30 years.
 I’ve never seen a performance like that” (Cointelegraph).
 Reporters have made many similar remarks, such as: “[SBF] gave long, winding answers, and was sometimes chided for straying off topic.
 Today, he was curt” (New York Times); “Prosecutor calls out Sam Bankman-Fried for fidgeting” (CNBC); “[SBF had] a relatively muted tone, sparse eye contact and lots of details he was never asked to give” (Blockworks); “Judge Kaplan was visibly irritated with Bankman-Fried, at one point snapping at the FTX founder to ‘just answer the question’” (Protos); “[SBF] was obviously evading questions, trying to pour forth verbiage to distract Sassoon from what she’d asked” (The Verge); “it was pretty clear from the judge that the judge did not like him, did he, he really didn’t like his demeanor” (The Rest is Politics); “[the judge] was all but openly derisive toward the former crypto mogul when Bankman-Fried testified during the trial itself, to the point where I did genuinely wonder how the jury perceived his comments about the defendant on the stand.
 Eighteen random members of the public, who had no little or no familiarity with FTX, crypto, Bankman-Fried or being on a jury, may well have easily taken cues from the most visible legal expert who ran the show. . . .
 Bankman-Fried didn't quite seem to grasp how his demeanor and responses were received by the judge and jury” (CoinDesk).

 Alternative explanations for such behaviors have been offered.
 “I now understand that [SBF] has had a diagnosis of ASD that was previously shared with the court. . . .
 [An autistic person might] be judged to be lying or evasive due to lack of eye contact, or answers that seem non-responsive. . . .
 There are times when they might repeat themselves or become obsessed on an issue, something we call perseveration.
 They might become particularly focused on minute details that others find irrelevant, something we call hyperfocus” (disability rights advocate). “[T]ypical diagnostic behaviors . . . can mislead an investigator, attorney, or judge.
 They may see someone who seems to lack respect and observe a ‘rude, fidgety and belligerent’ person who, by nature of his lack of eye contact and evasive conversation, appears to have something to hide. . . .
 Understand the need to repeat and rephrase questions” (Judge Taylor et al.).
 “Bankman-Fried was diagnosed with ADHD and depression years ago . . .
 [SBF] ‘has been doing his best to remain focused during the trial for the past two weeks, despite not having his prescribed dose of Adderall during trial hours.’
 The lawyers wrote that Bankman-Fried had only been given a dose of Adderall in the early mornings . . .
 The early dose would wear off by the time the trial began” (Business Insider).

-At the start of the trial, Michael Lewis reported: "I saw the prosecutor's list of witnesses, and it maps on to the characters in the book in the most extraordinary way. . . .
+According to Michael Lewis, some witnesses for the prosecution thought SBF was innocent: "I saw the prosecutor's list of witnesses, and it maps on to the characters in the book in the most extraordinary way. . . .
 And I'm in touch with most of these characters.
 I've been interviewing them since it all fell apart.
 And they've told me what they're going to say, and some of them have said to me, I think Sam is innocent" (Washington Post).